-- Overdue Transactions for more than 90 days; - · Restructured Operations for Troubled Assets; - · Counterparties that present inability to pay, whether by legal measures, bankruptcy, loss, among others; - Significant deterioration in credit quality, which can be identified by deterioration in internal rating metrics, guarantees honored, overdue exposure, among others.
+- Overdue Transactions for more than 90 days. - Restructured Operations.

+• Counterparties that present inability to pay, whether by legal measures, judicial reorganization, bankruptcy, loss, among others.

+• Significant deterioration in credit quality, which can be identified by deterioration in internal rating metrics, guarantees honored, among others.

 Additionally, if it is identified that a CNPJ may contaminate the counterparties, they may be marked as Troubled Assets.
 The monitoring contains information on significant exposures, including recovery history and prospects, as well as restructuring information.
 These analyzes are generated monthly for executives and quarterly for the Board of Directors through the Risk and Capital Management Committee (CGRC).